 Security and discretion are the top priorities for us.
 On this page you will get an insight of how we keep your personal data protected and how the security at OmniRAT really works.

-After your purchase of OmniRAT, the only thing getting saved on our servers is your Computer or Device ID.
+After your purchase of OmniRAT, the computer or device id is the only thing that is saved on our servers.
 Nothing else, not even your email or IP address!
-The Computer / Device ID is a 32 long MD5 hash of a few parameters of your system.
+The computer / device id is a 4 – 6 characters long hash of a few parameters of your system.
 Cracking that hash would take astonishing long and would not even reveal anything valuable.

 Even with a court order we would and could only give out the ComputerID.

 The one and only connection made from our server applications is to verify whether your computer or device id exists in our database and if an update is available.
 This HTTP request is secured with SSL.

 The one and only connection made from the client is directly to your given hostname or IP address.
 We have no access to your generated client at all.

 The packages sent between server & client are encrypted with AES and use a 128 bit key.
 It is recommended for every user to generate a new key at the first start of OmniRAT.
 That can be done inside the server application.
 The only option to view the packages for a third party plainly – without having access to either the server or client – is to bruteforce the key.